 And make sure to add “Like” and “Follow” buttons to your website and online profiles.
 After all, you want everyone to be able to show your business some love.

-10. Choose setting preferences
+8. Choose and adjust your setting preferences

 - Moderation and profanity filters